 The Aquarium's Waterview Cafe is open for the first session each day to 3:00pm daily, with snacks available in the gift shop after this time.
 We have a daily food menu a range of ice creams, lollies and snacks as well as delicious cakes to tempt you on your visit.
 To comply with Industry COVID-19 Safe Plans, the cafe will only be selling snacks and drinks at this time.
 Seating will not be available.
-Relax in air conditioned comfort whilst enjoying the breath-taking views of our 2.5 million litre coral reef exhibit. *Please note: closing times may vary.
+Relax in air conditioned comfort whilst enjoying the breath-taking views of our 2.5 million litre coral reef exhibit.

 Our Mermaids and Merman typically visit Reef HQ Aquarium during the Summer, Easter and Spring school holidays.
 To know when they’re flipping by, follow us on Facebook.
 Alternatively, regularly visit our website for upcoming dates and times.